AWegnerGitHub/awegnergithub.github.io-content/2023_06_05_stackexchange_mod_strike.md

 other than a note that there is a big summer project with GenAI.
 The community reaction hasn't been positive.

-Combining this announcement with the newly announced policy the previous day, and an astonishing inability to articulate more details or reasoning, has producted a lot of unhappy moderators.
+Combining this announcement with the newly announced policy the previous day, and an astonishing inability to articulate more details or reasoning, has produced a lot of unhappy moderators.

 Additionally, I feel that the company has destroyed 3 years of rebuilding trust.
 Back in 2019, they destroyed this trust and nearly had a moderator strike then too.
 That involved providing information to a journalist that had very limited context and due to that, presented a single moderator in unflattering light.
-The feelings from that have taken years to rebuild and even today that incident is cited as a low point, and users can point out that singular incident when trust of the company plummetted.
+The feelings from that have taken years to rebuild and even today that incident is cited as a low point, and users can point out that singular incident when trust of the company plummeted.

 The public announcement to not moderate GenAI content contained this:

 > Through no fault of moderators' own, we also suspect that there have been biases for or against residents of specific countries as a potential result of the heuristics being applied to these posts.

 That's just wrong.
 Absolutely wrong.
 It is 100% inaccurate and Stack Exchange has offered no data to back this up.
 User country of origin, region in the world, or any kind of physical location is not available to moderators.
-We are present a flag and given information to the content that has been flagged.
+We are presented a flag and given information to the content that has been flagged.

 ## Why am I participating?

 So...my participation?
 Why am I joining in?

 Stack Exchange, and Stack Overflow, thrive due to the human element.
 It's userbase has been around over a decade and answered millions of questions across over 180 sites.
 The week ChatGPT came out, the community saw the bad results it can provide.
 For the past 6 months, we've continued to see how bad that is.
 The moderation teams across the network to generate a policy and get it approved by the company.
-I've reproduced it in full below, but as of this post it is still on the site and contridicts the new policy.
+I've reproduced it in full below, but as of this post it is still on the site and contradicts the new policy.

 In addition to completely ignoring the community's input on how they do not want GenAI on the site, the company ignored their own [moderator agreement][6].